spinoza03/Minishell/tobefixed.md

 ls:  whitespaces

 l$a""s
-cat: '': No such file or directory
+cat: '': No such file or directory // fixed
 minishell: a: command not found